 Problem 2.
-Consider the variant of the Metric TSP problem in which the object is to find a walk with given endpoints containing all the vertices of the graph.
+Consider the variant of the Metric TSP problem in which the object is to find a walk (which does not need to be closed) with given endpoints containing all the vertices of the graph.

 - (a) Design a 3-approximation algorithm for this problem. - (b) Design a 5/3-approximation algorithm for this problem.